 The School maintains several individual governmental funds.
 Information is presented in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures and changes in fund balances.
-The General Fund, Grants Fund and Capital Project Fund are considered to be the School's major funds.
+The General Fund, Grants Fund, Capital Project Fund and Club and Activities Fund are considered to be the School's major funds.

 The School adopts an annual budget for its governmental funds.
-A budgetary comparison statement has been provided for the General Fund and Grants Fund to demonstrate compliance with the budget.
+A budgetary comparison statement has been provided for the General Fund and the Grants Fund to demonstrate compliance with the budget.

-The governmental fund financial statements can be found on pages 10 through 15 of this report.
+The governmental fund financial statements can be found on pages 11 through 16 of this report.

 Notes to Basic Financial Statements: The notes provide additional information that is essential for a full understanding of the data provided in the government-wide and fund financial statements.
-The notes to basic financial statements can be found on pages 16 through 25 of this report.
+The notes to basic financial statements can be found on pages 17 through 26 of this report.